-- PebblesChat: Users can send messages from one PDA to all others or to a selected one other. - Slide Show Commander: On the PDA, you can see the slide titles, notes for the current slide, and time of the talk (see Figure 1).
-Using the PDA, you can go forward and backward a slide, jump to a specific slide, or scribble and point on the screen. - Scrollers: Research shows that people can effectively scroll with their left hand while using their right hand on the mouse [5].
+- MultiCursor: Each person has a separate cursor in custom PC applications that support multiple cursors.
+The PebblesDraw shared whiteboard application, investigates user interface issues when multiple people sharing a single large display for drawing. - PebblesChat: Users can send messages from one PDA to all others or to a selected one other. - Slide Show Commander: On the PDA, you can see the slide titles, notes for the current slide, and time of the talk (see Figure 1).
+Using the PDA, you can go forward and backward a slide, jump to a specific slide, or scribble and point on the screen. - Scrollers: Research shows that people can effectively scroll with their left hand while using their right hand on the mouse [4].
 The Pebbles scrollers provide various ways to scroll the PC using the PDA: virtual sliders, buttons, and a rate-controlled joystick. - Task Switcher: This combines into one display on the PDA both the contents of the Windows Taskbar and the list of windows in each task (like the Windows menu item in some applications). - Remote Clipbook: It is inconvenient to use the default "HotSync" method to transfer small amounts of information to and from the PDA.
-The Remote Clipbook connects together the clipboards of the PC and the PDA, so information that is Cut or Copied on one can simply be Pasted on the other [4]. - Web Assistant: Often browsing the Web takes on a "hub and spoke" style, where the user repeatedly returns to a main page of links from an index or the results from a search.
+The Remote Clipbook connects together the clipboards of the PC and the PDA, so information that is Cut or Copied on one can simply be Pasted on the other. - Web Assistant: Often browsing the Web takes on a "hub and spoke" style, where the user repeatedly returns to a main page of links from an index or the results from a search.
 The Web Assistant allows the user to display and tap on the links from the "hub" page on the PDA. - Shortcutter: This general-purpose utility allows the user to design screens of keyboard shortcuts, macros, and strings on the PDA, and use these to control any PC application.
 The Shortcutter can provide customizable interfaces on the PDA even for applications that do not have a customization facility on the PC.
 Since these are on the PDA, you can take them with you and use them even on other people's computers.